AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

     [Follow these instructions first](./install-wsl2.md).

 You will [install GitKraken as a Linux application](https://help.gitkraken.com/gitkraken-client/how-to-install/#deb) into the WSL2 side of your computer.
-Note that installing GitKraken will also provide you with Git itself.
+Note that the command-line version of Git was installed as part of the WSL2 installation, so this step will provide you with the full GitKraken GUI to go along with it.

 All of the following installation steps are commands that you should run in the Ubuntu terminal.

-1. To begin, open the Ubuntu terminal and run this command:

-    ```sh
-    sudo apt update
-    ```

-    This command ensures that `apt`, the native Ubuntu package manager, is up to date.
-    Note that Ubuntu will prompt you for your WSL2 password; again, no symbols will appear when you type it.

 1. Download the GitKraken Linux installer: